natgo/wt-wiki-scraper/wikitext-transpiled/ground/Type%2016%20(FPS).md

 * Fast, with a great acceleration
 * Quick turret traverse speed
-* 3rd thermals for gunner and commander sights
+* 3rd generation thermal sights for gunner and commander
 * Immune to .50 cals from the front
 * Decent APFSDS
 * Good zoom of 13.3x